LuisCaceres/scripts/README.md

 This is a list of scripts that implement various pieces of functionality commonly found across the World Wide Web.

+Requirements of a project.

+* No two files or folders will share the same name.

 About CSS
 The complexity of a selector must not exceed...